yetanotherchris/Laptop-Install/README.md

 # VisualStudio Virtual Machine installer

-This installs all development software _I use_ in one script, and machine customisations.
-Works nicely with the Azure Visual Studio VM (which costs 13p an hour).
+This repo installs all development software _I use_ in one script, and machine customisations.
+Works nicely with the Azure Visual Studio VM (which costs 13p an hour) - use a DV3 or EV3 size instance to get Docker support.

     iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/yetanotherchris/VisualStudio-VM/master/install.ps1'))